nsg21/userincr/README.md

  $(".myspinbox").userincr();
 ```

-Turns edit box into a spinbox with user-controllable step function.
+Turns an edit box into a spinbox with user-controllable increment function.

-Plugin wraps the box in a `<span class="userincr-container">` (unless it is the only child of its parent) and generates a pair of buttons to increment and decrement the value in that box.
+Plugin wraps a text box in a `<span class="userincr-container">` (unless it is
+the only child of its parent) and generates a pair of buttons to increment and
+decrement a value in that box.

 When user enters a string of a form `+x`, `*x`, `/x`, `+x%`, `-x%`, the
 previous value of the box is increased or multiplied by this amount.
 This also